Financial support for businesses

 Small businesses can now benefit from a new fast-track finance scheme providing loans with a 100% government-backed guarantee for lenders.
 The Bounce Back Loans scheme, will provide loans of up to £50,000.
 Businesses will be able to borrow between £2,000 and £50,000 and access the cash within days loans will be interest-free for the first 12 months.

-The scheme will launch on 4 May.
 Firms will be able to access funds through a network of accredited lenders.
-Businesses can apply online through a short and simple form.
+Businesses can apply and check eligibility through the link here: https://www.gov.uk/guidance/apply-for-a-coronavirus-bounce-back-loan

 The Coronavirus Business Interruption Loan Scheme (CBILS) is now available through participating lenders.